An economist’s “new” approach recapitulates long-extant modes (Creator Styles, Part 3)

 Aesthetic Experimenter

-• Inductive
+Inductive

-• Empirical
+Empirical

-• Discover methods during process
+Discover methods during process

-• Continue to improve over a long career
+Continue to improve over a long career

-• Anti-intellectual
+Anti-intellectual

-• Value audience reception (commercial success)
+Value audience reception (commercial success)

-• They do not show themselves in a work
+Do not show themselves in a work

-• Add content to media
+Add content to media

 Conceptual Innovator

-• Deductive
+Deductive

-• Theoretical
+Theoretical

-• Plan everything then execute
+Plan everything, then execute

-• Peak young (run out of things to say)
+Peak young (run out of things to say)

-• Intellectual
+Intellectual

-• Self-pleasing (about their own ideas, not the audience)
+Self-pleasing (about their own ideas, not the audience)

-• Autobiographical
+Autobiographical

-• Change and simplify media
+Change and simplify media

 The classical way of thinking is interested only in the work of art, never the artist.
 The classics believe in absolute perfection and seek it out.
 They despise localisms, oddities, contingencies.

-And Romantic:
+And Romantic:⁷

 Romantics never seek the work of art, but rather the man himself. […] That reverence for the I, for the irreplaceable human difference that is any I, justifies literal translations.

-Based on Galenson’s expanded descriptions of his two types, it seems clear that Aesthetic Experimenter and Classicist are synonymous, as are Conceptual Innovator and Romanticist.
+Based on Galenson’s expanded descriptions of his two types, it seems clear Aesthetic Experimenter and Classicist are synonymous, as are Conceptual Innovator and Romanticist.

-But again, I think this boils down to a commonplace: there is a certain brash reductiveness that is required of the Romantic point of view that nearly directly implies youth—or at least makes this approach appealing to younger creators.
+But again, I think this boils down to a commonplace: there is a certain brash reductiveness required of the Romantic point of view that nearly directly implies youth—or at least makes this approach appealing to younger creators.

-The discovery of the Sator Square in Pompeii set a terminus ante quem of 79 CE, making it pretty clear it wasn’t Christian in origin.
+The discovery of the Sator Square in Pompeii set a terminus ante quem of 79 CE, making it pretty clear it’s not Christian in origin.
 Other solutions were put forward, more or less far-fetched, involving overlaying a Templar cross on the figure, as well as several other patterns.
 Other religious contexts were also suggested, including Mithraism.
 I won’t go into this except to say this cult was even more of a newcomer than Christianity to the Roman world, with the earliest literary references dating to around 80 CE.
 A Templar origin is absurdly anachronistic.

 “And you shall make the altar of acacia wood, five cubits long and five cubits wide; the altar shall be square, and its height shall be three cubits.
 And you shall make its horns on its four corners; its horns shall be of one piece with it, and you shall overlay it with bronze.”

-“[The altar is] a witness between us that YHWH is God.”
+“[The altar is] a witness between us that YHWH [is] God.”

 Thus, simply by its 5×5 size and shape, the Square is a representation of this altar in plan, itself a symbol of the Jewish Diaspora and faith in their God.